CathyF9600/pdsnet-bev/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/salsanext-fast-semantic-segmentation-of-lidar/3d-semantic-segmentation-on-semantickitti)](https://paperswithcode.com/sota/3d-semantic-segmentation-on-semantickitti?p=salsanext-fast-semantic-segmentation-of-lidar) [![arXiv](https://img.shields.io/badge/arXiv-1234.56789-b31b1b.svg)](https://arxiv.org/abs/2003.03653)

+Below is the paper cited:

 # Citing SalsaNext: Fast, Uncertainty-aware Semantic Segmentation of LiDAR Point Clouds for Autonomous Driving

 ## Abstract

 In this paper, we introduce SalsaNext for the uncertainty-aware semantic segmentation of a full 3D LiDAR point cloud in real-time.
 SalsaNext is the next version of SalsaNet which has an encoder-decoder architecture where the encoder unit has a set of ResNet blocks and the decoder part combines upsampled features from the residual blocks.
 In contrast to SalsaNet, we introduce a new context module, replace the ResNet encoder blocks with a new residual dilated convolution stack with gradually increasing receptive fields and add the pixel-shuffle layer in the decoder.
 Additionally, we switch from stride convolution to average pooling and also apply central dropout treatment.
-To directly optimize the Jaccard index, we further combine the weighted cross-entropy loss with Lovasz-Softmax loss .
+To directly optimize the Jaccard index, we further combine the weighted cross-entropy loss with Lovasz-Softmax loss.
 We finally inject a Bayesian treatment to compute the epistemic and aleatoric uncertainties for each point in the cloud.
 We provide a thorough quantitative evaluation on the Semantic-KITTI dataset, which demonstrates that the proposed SalsaNext outperforms other state-of-the-art semantic segmentation.
 ## Examples
 ![Example Gif](/images/SalsaNext.gif)